 SMS-based 2FA interact directly with a user’s phone.

-After receiving correct username and password credentials, the SMS-host site sends the user a unique one-time passcode (OTP) via text message.
+After receiving a correct username and password credentials, the SMS-host site sends the user a unique one-time passcode (OTP) via text message.

 Similar to the hardware token process, the user must then enter the OTP back into the application before getting access.